By Michael Lanza

 How I use packs based on volume and approximate pack weight (there’s overlap between these categories):

-• Packs 65L/3,965 c.i. or larger, weighing four to six pounds or more (empty)—family or gear-intensive backpacking or climbing trips carrying loads of 40-50 pounds or more.
+• Packs 65L/3,965 c.i. or larger, weighing four to five pounds or more (empty)—family or gear-intensive backpacking or climbing trips carrying loads of 40-50 pounds or more.

-• Packs approximately 50L/3,051 c.i., weighing under three pounds—weekend to multi-day, lightweight/ultralight backpacking with 30 pounds or less and relatively lightweight, compact gear.
+• Packs approximately 50L/3,051 c.i. or smaller, weighing under three pounds—weekend to multi-day, lightweight/ultralight backpacking with 30-35 pounds or less and lightweight or ultralight, compact gear.

 • Packs 20-30L/1,220-1,831 c.i. weighing 1.5 to 2.5 pounds—dayhikes carrying 15 to 25 pounds.